ArthurConmy/arthurconmy.github.io/docs/about.markdown

 ## Research

-The list below is pulled from my <a href="https://scholar.google.com/citations?user=n4HIyXQAAAAJ">Google Scholar</a>, ordered from most recent to oldest.
+The list below is ordered from most recent to oldest, based on my <a href="https://scholar.google.com/citations?user=n4HIyXQAAAAJ">Google Scholar</a> with manual arXiv additions.
+Last updated 2nd June 2026.

 <style>
 .about-paper { margin-bottom: 2.2rem; }